 It's a legal requirement for all Croydon landlords (some exemptions apply) to have a licence for each of their privately rented properties.
-The proposed start date is the 1 October 2020 [This will be the assumed commencement date for the purpose of the FAQ].
+The proposed start date is the 1st February 2021.

 What will it cost (a landlord)?

 A CPRPL is £750 per dwelling (discounts apply) paid in two stages; A and B. An application can be made for either a single dwelling or with a property, which comprises more than one dwelling; a multi-let application.